yhdgms1/novely/docs/guide/actions/voice.md

-# PlayMusic
+# Voice

-Plays the background music.
-Music does not stop when player goes to settings.
-Music is looped.
+Plays the voice.
+It does not loop.
+When one voice plays previous voice stops playing.

 ## Parameters